 If you can afford to splurge on a weekend getaway, look no further than La Posta Vecchia in Ladispoli: one of the most exclusive escapes near Rome.
 Owned and adeptly manager by the Sciò family (who also own Il Pellicano in Tuscany and Mezzatorre in Ischia), this gorgeous villa encapsulates the essence of la dolce vita and is a favorite with jetsetters and in-the-know Romans.
 The bedrooms are elegantly furnished with historic works of art collected by John Paul Getty, who lived in the residence between 1960-75.
 La Posta Vecchia has a lovely beach club, luminous indoor pool and patio restaurant which are all open to external guests upon reservation.

 Romans love flocking to Fregene for its proximity to Rome and party vibe.
 The crowd here likes to see and be seen, so come prepared with your beach bod and designer shades.
-Located just north of Fiumicino airport, you can only reach it by car and Singita Miracle Beach is a favorite watering hole.
+Located just north of Fiumicino airport, you can only reach it by car and Singita Miracle Beach is a favorite watering hole (with extremely affordable loungers).
 On summer evenings, a crowd gathers for aperitivo on the beach and a ritual gong marks the sunset.
 At nearby Maccarese beach, Creuza de Mä is a fun hangout with a tiki-themed cocktail bar.

 Romans complain Ostia’s water isn’t the cleanest but it’s extremely convenient: you can use your ATAC bus ticket to catch the Roma-Lido train at Porta San Paolo train station (attached to the Piramide metro station).
 For a better vibe and more alternative crowd, head further down to the Cancelli for a laid-back atmosphere, sand dunes and themed beaches, including a dog beach (Gate 1), LGBT-friendly & nudist beach (Gate 4).
 Bud Beach at Cancello 8 is a favorite.